The Waite Hydrocephalus Research Student Bursary

 Student bursaries will be available annually in each of UK, USA, EU, Africa, Asia, or rest of world.
 UK, USA, EU principal investigators can partner with colleagues in developing countries to facilitate projects, as well as encourage student experience, in those locations.

-Each student bursary will be limited to the maximum amount of £2000.00, to provide PERSONAL SUPPORT for the project duration of 8-10 weeks maximum, with dates to fall within the summer student vacation period and to be agreed and confirmed by the project Supervisor.
+Each student bursary will be limited to the maximum amount of £2000.00, to allow support for the project duration of 8-10 weeks maximum, with dates to fall within the summer student vacation period and to be agreed and confirmed by the project Supervisor.

 Applications will be scored by the SRHSB Executive Committee members or such experts as agreed by the Committee as external assessors.